Last Updated on June 29, 2021 by Henry John

-Although Lafrance exaggerated by writing that “Automated vehicles will learn ‘everything’”, self-driving vehicles (automated vehicles) will learn quite a lot of things about its passengers.
+Although Lafrance exaggerated by writing that “Automated vehicles will learn ‘everything’”, self-driving vehicles (automated vehicles) will learn quite a lot of things about their passengers.
 And that’s worrying.

-Privacy breaches has been a major concern of modern technology because it’s really that bad.
+Privacy breaches have been a major concern of modern technology because it’s really that bad.